ryanoasis/dev-interview-study-guide/README.md

 ## Schedule

-- 1.5 hours a day
+- 1.5 hours each weekday
+- 4 hours each Saturday
+- 4 hours each Sunday
-- 6 days a week
+- 7 days a week
 - Monday through Saturday

 ## Weekly Detailed Schedule